tqhuy2018/Casper-Perl-sdk/README.md

 Or in Eclipse double click the file "test.pl" and then hit "Run->Run" to run the file.

 You will see the state root hash value printed in the Terminal or Console Window of Eclipse.

+Full code for a sample project can be found at this address: https://github.com/hienbui9999/SampleCasperSDKCall_Perl

 # Information for Secp256k1, Ed25519 Key Wrapper and Put Deploy